yodit93/Decode-Morse-code/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give us a "*"
+> If you like this project please give a ⭐️ to this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>